Meet the Owner

 Barbara teaches Studio, Tween, Teen and Adult Studio Artists classes.
 Ms. Hack’s love of Art and her desire to create quality art for herself is a wonderful influence on her students.

 Britt received her Bachelors of Science in Human Development from Brigham Young University.
 Her emphasis was in Child Development.
 She loves working with and teaching kids!

 Britt’s love for art started as a child watching her mom paint, helping her dad with his professional photography and visiting art museums from a young age.
 Britt began developing her art first as a photographer, and then began manipulating her photography in photoshop.
 Now Britt’s art includes sculpting, drawing, and painting, with her focus being acrylic paint.

-As a teacher of our children art classes, Britt’s greatest strength lies in encouraging children.
-While learning artistic skills is a great result of her art classes, Britt really tries to build children’s confidence in themselves and invites them to find the good in their own work rather than comparing themselves to other students.
+As a teacher of teen art classes, Britt’s greatest strength lies in encouragement.
+While learning artistic skills is a great result of her art classes, Britt really tries to build her student’s confidence in themselves and invites them to find the good in their own work rather than comparing themselves to other students.

 Mary Kearney Hull

 Mary is a professional artist and graphic designer in the DFW area.
 She studied art at The School of the Art Institute of Chicago and recently completed her degree in art at the University of Central Arkansas.
 Her artwork is about awareness of the lives we live and those we touch everyday.